-1814: Calculating from the information on his tombstone, the individual who I think is the right David Whetstone was born in 1814.
+1814: Calculating from the information on his tombstone, the David Whetstone who is the subject of this web page was born in 1814.

-1837-1840: It seems likely that this is the David Whetstone, son of Samuel, who (according to the 1975 book "Descendants of Samuel Diehl") married Julia Ann Diehl and and was the father of Rebecca Whetstone who was born on December 13, 1837, and Mary Ann Whetstone, who was born December 17, 1840.
-This family is also reported in the 1915 Book "Diehl Families of America" as follows:
+1837-1840: According to the 1975 book "Descendants of Samuel Diehl" David Whetstone, son of Samuel, married Julia Ann Diehl and and was the father of Rebecca Whetstone who was born on December 13, 1837, and Mary Ann Whetstone, who was born December 17, 1840.
+This family is also reported in the 1915 Book "Diehl Families of America" which indicates that David Whetstone is the brother-in-law of the Bedford County gunsmith Joshua Pennell (composite image):

-1850: The following composite images from the 1850 census show the scope and productivity of the Samuel and David Whetstone farms:
+1850: The following composite images from the agricultural schedule of the 1850 census show the scope and productivity of the Samuel and David Whetstone farms in Colerain Township, Bedford County, Pennsylvania:

 1857: The water-related lawsuit made it to the Pennsylvania Supreme Court.
 The case ruling below is from Volume V of the 1858 book "Pennsylvania State Reports."